PraneethJain/uuutorrent/docs/report.typ

 - *Consistency:* Direct-Call makes transactional consistency easier to achieve within a single request.
 Event-Driven requires careful design (e.g., idempotency, retries, monitoring) to handle partial failures across worker stages.

 #pagebreak()

 // =========================================
+// Task 5: Reflections on Project Process
+// =========================================
+= Reflections on Project Process

+This section reflects on the journey of developing the UUUTorrent project, covering successes, challenges, and lessons learned throughout the software engineering lifecycle.

+== What Went Well

+- *Technology Stack Integration:* The chosen stack (Python, FastAPI, Textual, PostgreSQL, Docker) integrated relatively smoothly.
+FastAPI's async capabilities were beneficial for handling external API calls, and Textual provided a good framework for the TUI.
+Docker Compose significantly simplified the setup and deployment of the backend services, especially the database and monitoring components.
+- *Clear Core Requirements:* The initial project goal – linking Anilist to remote qBittorrent via a TUI – provided a clear focus, helping to scope the Minimum Viable Product (MVP).
+- *Modular Backend Design:* Adopting patterns like the Repository pattern and Dependency Injection early on paid off, making the backend code easier to manage, test (conceptually, though formal unit tests might be limited), and reason about as different features were added.

+== Challenges Faced

+- *External API Reliability & Quirkiness:* Integrating with third-party APIs (Anilist, Nyaa.si) presented challenges.
+Occasional downtime, rate limits, and parsing inconsistencies (especially with RSS feeds like Nyaa.si) required careful error handling and sometimes rework.
+The synchronous nature of the `python-qbittorrentapi` library required using `run_in_executor`, adding a slight complexity layer to the async backend.
+- *TUI State Management:* Managing state effectively within the Textual TUI, especially reflecting asynchronous backend operations (like download progress polling), proved more complex than initially anticipated.
+Ensuring the UI updated correctly without blocking required careful use of timers and callbacks.
+- *OCI Free Tier Limitations:* Working within the strict resource constraints of the OCI Always Free tier influenced design decisions (ADR-001) and required careful monitoring during testing to ensure the application didn't exceed memory or CPU limits under load.
+Deployment required careful configuration.
+- *Scope Creep Management:* Initially, ideas like built-in file transfer or more advanced user management were considered but had to be deferred to keep the project achievable within the timeframe and focused on the core requirements.
+- *Testing Asynchronous Code:* While the design aimed for testability, thoroughly testing asynchronous interactions, especially those involving external services and timing (like the event-driven alternative), can be challenging.

+== Design Decision Process

+Design decisions, documented in the ADRs, were generally made through team discussion.
+We typically started with the requirements (functional and non-functional, especially performance and resource constraints) and brainstormed potential solutions.
+Options were weighed based on:

+- Alignment with requirements (especially NFRs like NF7).
+- Technical feasibility and complexity.
+- Developer familiarity and available libraries/tools.
+- Maintainability and potential for future extension.

+ADRs were drafted to capture the outcome and rationale, ensuring alignment within the team.
+For instance, the decision for on-demand search (ADR-001) was heavily driven by the need to conserve resources (NF7) despite the potential latency impact (NF1 trade-off).

+== Changes from Initial Plan

+- *Initial Idea vs. Final Implementation:* The initial concept involved a more sophisticated background RSS processing engine, which was simplified to the on-demand search (ADR-001) due to complexity and resource concerns.
+- *Feature Prioritization:* Some nice-to-have features, like direct .torrent file uploads, advanced search filtering in TUI, were de-prioritized during development to ensure the core watchlist-to-download workflow was robustly implemented.

+== Lessons Learned

+- *Importance of NFRs:* Non-functional requirements, particularly resource constraints (NF7) and external dependencies (NF10), significantly shaped the architecture (driving ADR-001).
+Ignoring NFRs early can lead to major rework later.
+- *Value of Modularity:* Even within a monolith, structuring the code logically (services, repositories) makes development and debugging much more manageable (NF8).
+- *Asynchronous Programming Complexity:* While powerful for I/O-bound tasks, `asyncio` requires careful handling of tasks, error propagation, and potential race conditions (as seen when initially debugging the event-driven alternative).
+Bridging sync/async code (like with qBittorrent) needs specific patterns (`run_in_executor`).
+- *External API Integration Risks:* Relying on external services introduces dependencies that are outside the team's control.
+Robust error handling, timeouts, and potentially fallback mechanisms are crucial.
+- *Iterative Development:* Starting with a core workflow and iteratively adding features or refining components proved effective.
+Trying to build everything perfectly at once can be overwhelming.

+== What We Would Do Differently

+- *More Robust Error Handling:* Implement more specific error handling and user feedback mechanisms, especially for failures during the multi-step download process (e.g., informing the TUI if Nyaa search fails vs. qBit add fails).
+  Consider adding failure events in the event-driven alternative.
+- *Formalized Testing:* Introduce more automated testing earlier in the process, particularly integration tests for API endpoints and potentially unit tests for critical service logic, to catch regressions.
+- *Configuration Management:* Improve configuration handling, perhaps using a more structured approach than just `.env` files, especially for deployment-specific settings.
+- *Security Enhancements:* Consider encrypting the stored Anilist token in the database rather than storing it plain-text.
+Implement refresh token logic for JWTs to avoid frequent re-logins.

+// =========================================
 // Submission Guidelines